zakafalak/30k-HR-Dashboard-with-Power-Bi/README.md

-# Gepco HR Dashboard - Power BI Project
+# HR Dashboard - Power BI Project

-This Power BI project presents a comprehensive **HR Dashboard** developed for **GEPCO (Gujranwala Electric Power Company)**.
+This Power BI project presents a comprehensive **HR Dashboard** developed for **HR DashBoard**.
 It provides a detailed visualization and analysis of the organization's HR data including employee demographics, department-wise distributions, service statistics, and more.

 ---